kordk/marss/README.md

 # MARSS
 Multiple Alignment of Reference and Short readS

 MARSS is a tool developed to generate Multiple Species Consensus Alignments and quality control statistics for comparative genomics analyses of regions of a reference genome from aligned reads.
+It also implements a test to identify and score potential paralogs in whole genome or transcriptome sequencing comparative genomics studies.
 MARSS was developed with high throughput in mind and can be implemented in high performance computing environment for compatative genome analyses using next-generation short read technology.

 ## Requirements
      - Python 2.7